NikolaosProgios/NikolaosProgios/README.md

 ### Hi there 👋

-- 🔭 I’m currently working in my thesis [ArHistory](https://github.com/NikolaosProgios/ArHistory), for completion of my Bachelor's degree
+- 🎓 I’m currently implement in my thesis [ArHistory](https://github.com/NikolaosProgios/ArHistory), for completion of my Bachelor's degree
 - 🔭 I am currently working at FoodTec Solutions, in the Greek branch, doing my Internship as Software Developer in the Mobile (Android) Team
+- 📫 How to reach me: in [my inkedIn profile](https://www.linkedin.com/in/nikolaos-progios/)

 <!--
 **NikolaosProgios/NikolaosProgios** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.